ai-solution-eng/ai-solution-demos/voice-audio-agent/helm/README.md

     -   Female: `"Magpie-Multilingual.ES-US.Isabela"`
 - `LLM_PROMPT_TEMPLATE`: `'Answer the question: "{transcript}"\n\nAnswer concisely and in Spanish.'`

-The LLM_PROMPT_TEMPLATE needs to change, because by default the LLM will respond in spanish.
+The LLM_PROMPT_TEMPLATE needs to change, because by default the LLM will respond in english with the original prompt template:`'Answer the question: "{transcript}"\n\nAnswer concisely.'`.

 Here is an example snippet from `values.yaml` configured for the male Spanish voice: